julianofinck/project-time-tracker/README.md

 - Adjust README
 - Mark as invalid blockhours that are as Datetime instead of Time
 - Read Excel trigger a bug sometimes, the bar growing bar goes straight to 100% and disappears.
-- Add tables for the first card as well
-- change "pip" to "poetry"